cgarbin/cgarbin.github.io/_posts/2021-04-26-machine-learning-interpretability-feature-attribution.md

 In their typical application, explanations have a fundamental limitation when applied to black-box models: they are approximations of how the model behaves.

-{% epigraph
-"[Explanations] cannot have perfect fidelity with respect to the original model.
-If the explanation was completely faithful to what the original model computes, the explanation would equal the original model, and one would not need the original model in the first place, only the explanation."
-"Cynthia Rudin" '<a href="https://arxiv.org/abs/1811.10154">Stop Explaining Black Box Machine Learning Models for High Stakes Decisions and Use Interpretable Models Instead</a>'
+> "[Explanations] cannot have perfect fidelity with respect to the original model.
+If the explanation was completely faithful to what the original model computes, the explanation would equal the original model, and one would not need the original model in the first place, only the explanation." -- [Stop Explaining Black Box Machine Learning Models for High Stakes Decisions and Use Interpretable Models Instead, Cynthia Rudin](https://arxiv.org/abs/1811.10154)
-%}

 More succinctly:

-{% epigraph
-<b>"Explanations must be wrong".</b>
-"Cynthia Rudin" '<a href="https://arxiv.org/abs/1811.10154">Stop Explaining Black Box Machine Learning Models for High Stakes Decisions and Use Interpretable Models Instead</a>'
+> **"Explanations must be wrong."** -- [Stop Explaining Black Box Machine Learning Models for High Stakes Decisions and Use Interpretable Models Instead, Cynthia Rudin](https://arxiv.org/abs/1811.10154)
-%}

 Therefore, **never mistake the explanation for the actual behavior of the model**.
 This is a critical conceptual limitation to keep in mind.